 Solution 4: Clear Browser Cache

-All browsers save a cache of information on your computer, which includes your browser cookies, history, and saved login information.
+All browsers including chrome save a cache of information on your computer, which includes your browser cookies, history, and saved login information.
 This information is saved so that the relevant web pages load faster the next time you visit them.

 The cache that is saved is useful and saves you time, but it can also cause a slew of problems.
 Thankfully, emptying your cache will cure the problem quickly.

-- Try accessing the same website where you're getting the "This Site Can't Be Reached" error in a new tab in your browser in incognito mode, also known as a private mode
+- Try accessing the same website where you're getting the "This Site Can't Be Reached" error in a new tab in your browser in incognito mode, also known as a private mode in chrome and other browsers

 - If the issue continues in incognito mode, you'll need to clear your browser cache by following the steps below